eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 }
 ```

-> Please note that if a just-in-sequence part is also a serialized part SerialPartTypization should be used instead.
+> Please note that if a just-in-sequence part is also a serialized part SerialPart should be used instead.

 <!-- Recommended -->
 ## Reference Implementation